Nancy9ice/MCP-Unstructured-API-Hackathon/README.md

 - Trigger or run the workflow directly from Claude Desktop

-- Ask questions on Claude Desktop about your transaction history
+- Ask questions on Claude Desktop about the vendor invoices

 - And more...

+**It is important to note that the invoice pdf files used in this project were invoice documents sourced from Google Images**

 Now I'll get into the details on how to set this up.